Panasonic ZS80 vs Sony A7R III

 Studio photographers will appreciate that the Sony A7R III (unlike the ZS80) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the ZS80 and the A7R III are recent models that are part of the current product line-up.
-The A7R III replaced the earlier Sony A7R II, while the ZS80 followed on from the Panasonic ZS70.
+The ZS80 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the A7R III has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A7R III was succeeded by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Panasonic ZS80 or the Sony A7R III – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Panasonic Lumix DC-ZS80:

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - Ready to shoot: Has a lens built-in, whereas the A7R III requires a separate lens.